 MARCO GIULIANI → The first Max Payne title puts you in the shoes of a cop whose family was brutally murdered by a group of junkies.
 After finding out that said junkies were under the influence of a drug called Valkyrie, Max decides to transfer to the DEA and put the people responsible for plaguing the streets of New York with this drug behind bars.

 During his undercover sting in one of New York’s crime families, Max is unwillingly drawn into a shadowy conspiracy and framed for the murder of a fellow cop.
-From this point forwards, with nothing to hold him back, Max goes on a rampage, hopping to bring down the people responsible for his family’s death.
+From this point forward, with nothing to hold him back, Max goes on a rampage, hoping to bring down the people responsible for his family’s death.

 The game itself is a comprehensive exploration of Max’s psyche, and the thing that I found most interesting is the fact that at no point does he attempt to justify his actions.
 Max is simply a man who has nothing to live for anymore, so he might just as well try to unravel the conspiracy before going out with a bang.